sivy/monkinetic-2020-content/posts/2009-11-20-unbecoming-redmonk.md

 So, every couple years, James pings me and we have a nice conversation, and I politely decline to give up the domain.

 Over the last few years, I found myself using the redmonk moniker less and less.
 My blog has long been titled 'monkinetic', and I began using that as my username of choice.
-I recently moved the blog itself to <http://monkinetic.com>, and have been redirecting all redmonk.net traffic there.
+I recently moved the blog itself to <http: monkinetic.com="">, and have been redirecting all redmonk.net traffic there.

 So, a week or so ago, when James' annual "hi there, how are you, would you be willing to part with redmonk.net" email came around, I was finally in a place where the idea didn't seriously offend me.
 I talked it over some with Jodi, whose [blog](http://speakshermind.redmonk.net) is still hosted on redmonk.net, and who has also had a real emotional investment in our domain, and for the first time we were kinda like "maybe?"